Project History

 Petroleum product recovery operations are currently being conducted within five

-distinct areas: the former ExxonMobil Terminal, the BP Terminal, the commercial/industrial/residential
+distinct areas: the former ExxonMobil Terminal, the KM Terminal, the commercial/industrial/residential

-area southwest of the BP Terminal known as the ExxonMobil Off-Site Plume, the site
+area southwest of the KM Terminal known as the ExxonMobil Off-Site Plume, the site

 of the former Paragon Oil Terminal, which is currently the location of the Peerless